 8. Voltage Levels

 During the testing process, it’s standard to assess the levels of voltage in a battery pack’s cells.
-If it’s discovered that a battery pack is experiencing a voltage gap, a DC power supply is used to charge the cells with lower voltage until they match the levels of the higher voltage cells, thus resolving the issue.
+If technicians detect a voltage gap in a battery pack, they use a DC power supply to charge the lower-voltage cells until their levels match those of the higher-voltage cells.
+This process effectively restores balance and resolves the issue.

 9. Battery Load